Lezcano/GPIOServer/INSTALL.md

 gpio blink 15       # Blink GPIO 15 on and off continuously, as an LED
 ```

+The GPIOServer uses the "WiringPi" numbering system.
+From the "gpio readall" command,
+use the numbers shown below the "wPi" columns.
+For example, per the "gpio readall"
+listing, a device connected to physical pin 11 on the connector is described as
+GPIO 0.

 ### Step 6: Configure AppDaemon to run GPIOServer